 Research Based Arguments for New Housing Policies in Benefit of All

-Habitat Bulgaria is implementing the project „Research Based Arguments for New Housing Policies in Benefit of All” in the period from October, 2019 to April, 2022.
+Habitat Bulgaria successfully implemented the project „Research Based Arguments for New Housing Policies in Benefit of All” in the period from October, 2019 to April, 2022.
 The project has been funded within the first call for strategic projects of Active Citizen Fund Bulgaria with the Financial Mechanism of the European Economic Area.
-Its aim is to support the development of adequate municipal and national housing policies and to contribute to the improvement of the housing conditions of vulnerable groups in Bulgaria.
+Its aim was to support the development of adequate municipal and national housing policies and to contribute to the improvement of the housing conditions of vulnerable groups in Bulgaria.

 In the period 20th July – 20th October, 2020 Habitat Bulgaria carried out detailed sociological research of the housing needs of the Roma communities in the town of Sliven – the district of “Nadezhda” and the village of Topolchane as well in the town of Targovishte – “Malcho Malchev” district and the village of Golyamo Novo.
 More than 800 households were interviewed, another 20 participants took part in a focus group discussion.
 The research results were analyzed and summarized in an analytical report, prepared by the leading sociologist – associate professor Alexey Pamporov.

 In July, 2021 Habitat Bulgaria organized two round tables to present the sociological report „Housing needs and attitudes of families, living in poverty areas in the municipalities Sliven and Targovishte, Bulgaria”.
 The two events, organized with the support of the pilot munisipalities, were attended by representatives of the municipal administrations, citizens, civil society organizations, other local and national administrations.

 The results of the sociological research in Sliven show that: